bergant/nlexperiment/readme_parts/readme1.md

 ## Simple experiment with fire
 This sample experiment with NetLogo Fire model (Wilensky 1997) demonstrates how to create and run minimal experiment.
-It runs the model with different parameter values and exports final NetLogo views to image files:
+It runs the model with three parameter values (forest density) and exports final NetLogo views to image files:

 ```r